 - Conducting geographic research (at the Mt Cook National Park);

 - Evaluating the modern day issue of freedom camping and the impact that it has on people and the environment;

 - Conducting a geographic study of the South Island High Country; and

-- Evaluating the global topic and applying this in the context of Hip Hop.
+- Evaluating the global topic and applying to a selected case study.

 This subject leads to a University Entrance approved subject.

 Field trip: 2 days at Mt Cook National Park.

 Recommended Prior Learning

 Previous experience and success in Year 11 Geography is highly recommended, or by consultation with HOD Geography.